 The Audit Committee recommends the appointment of independent public accountants to the Board of Directors, reviews the quarterly and annual financial statements and related MD&A, press releases, auditor reports and the fees paid to our auditors.
 The Audit Committee approves quarterly financial statements and recommends annual financial statements for approval to the Board of Directors.
 In accordance with Rule 10A-3 under the Securities Exchange Act of 1934, as amended, the listing requirements of the New York Stock Exchange and the requirements of the Canadian Securities regulatory authorities, our Board of Directors has affirmatively determined that our Audit Committee is composed solely of independent directors.
-The Board of Directors has determined that Mr. Bryan Pinney is the audit committee financial expert, as defined by Item 407(d) (5) of the SEC's Regulation S-K. Our board of directors has adopted a written charter for the Audit Committee that is attached as Exhibit A to this AIF and is also available on our website at www.nacg.ca.
-The Audit Committee is currently composed of Messrs.
-Pinney, McIntosh and Stan, with Mr. Pinney serving as Chairman.
+The Board of Directors has determined that Mr. Bryan Pinney is the audit committee financial expert, as defined by Item 407(d) (5) of the SEC's Regulation S-K. Our board of directors has adopted a written charter for the Audit Committee is currently composed of Messrs, Pinney, McIntosh, Pollesel and Stan, with Mr. Pinney serving as Chairman.
 Based on their experience (see "Directors and Officers" above), each of the members of the Audit Committee is financially literate.
 The members of the audit committee have significant exposure to the complexities of financial reporting associated with us and are able to provide due oversight and the necessary governance over our financial reporting.

 Our auditors are KPMG LLP ("KPMG").
-Our Audit Committee pre-approved the engagement of KPMG to perform the audit of our financial statements for the year ended December 31, 2016.
+Our Audit Committee pre-approved the engagement of KPMG to perform the audit of our financial statements for the year ended December 31, 2017.
 Our Audit Committee has the sole authority to review in advance, and grant any appropriate pre-approvals of all audit and non-audit services to be provided by the independent auditors and to approve fees, in connection therewith.
-The Audit Committee pre-approved all audit and non-audit related services provided by KPMG LLP in 2016.
+The Audit Committee pre-approved all audit and non-audit related services provided by KPMG LLP in 2017.
 The fees we have paid to KPMG for services rendered by them include:

-- Audit Fees KPMG billed us \$512 and \$645 for audit fees during the years ended December 31, 2016 and 2015, respectively.
-Audit fees were incurred for the audit of our annual financial statements, the audit of internal controls over financial reporting, residual amounts from the prior year audit billed in the current year and the quarterly interim reviews of the consolidated financial statements.
-Audit fees were incurred for the year ended December 31, 2015 related to the implementation of COSO 2013 and the audit of asset impairment testing. - Audit Related Fees KPMG billed us \$nil and \$13 for audit related fees during the years ended December 31, 2016 and 2015, respectively.
-Audit related fees in 2015 include fees related to specific auditing procedures performed with respect to certain management process systems. - Tax Fees No income tax advisory and compliance services fees were incurred for the years ended December 31, 2016 and 2015, respectively.

-Other Fees - No other fees were incurred for the years ended December 31, 2016 and 2015, respectively.
+- Audit Fees KPMG billed us \$584 and \$512 for audit fees during the years ended December 31, 2017 and 2016, respectively.
+Audit fees were incurred for the audit of our annual financial statements, the audit of internal controls over financial reporting and the quarterly interim reviews of the consolidated financial statements. - Audit Related Fees KPMG billed us \$22 and \$nil for audit related fees during the years ended December 31, 2017 and 2016, respectively.
+Audit related fees in 2017 include fees related to preparation for the adoption of the new revenue standard. - Tax Fees No income tax advisory and compliance services fees were incurred for the years ended December 31, 2017 and 2016, respectively. - Other Fees No other fees were incurred for the years ended December 31, 2017 and 2016, respectively.